LearningRepos/mobileDevLearning/readme.md

 ## flutterLearning

-This repo is my code for Angela Yu's Flutter course where I learnt the basics of Flutter and how to combine it with Firebase.
+This repo is my code for Angela Yu's Flutter course where I learnt the basics of Flutter and how to combine it with Firebase and a tutorial app built with React Native.

 ## Installation